 As mentioned above, CMA stands for Certified Management Accountant and is a credential achieved through a credentialing process.
 To become a CMA, candidates must complete the following:

-• Hold a bachelor’s degree from an accredited post-secondary education institution or hold a related professional certification;
+- Hold a bachelor’s degree from an accredited post-secondary education institution or hold a related professional certification

-• Be enrolled in the Insitute of Management Accountants (IMA);
+- Be enrolled in the Insitute of Management Accountants (IMA)

-• Pass the two parts of the CMA Exam;
+- Pass the two parts of the CMA Exam

-• Abdide by the IMA’s statement of Ethical Professional Practice;
+- Abdide by the IMA’s statement of Ethical Professional Practice

-• And have two continuous years of work experience in financial management or management accounting
+- Have two continuous years of work experience in financial management or management accounting

 Career Areas